sdc-china/ida-operator/README.md

 Step 2.
 Preparing IDA Operator Image

-  IDA operator image is published in Docker Hub.
-You can access it directly if your cluster is connected to internet.

-- **If your cluster is NOT connected to the internet**

-  You can get the IDA operator image from the IDA release package, then push it to your private registry.
+  Get the IDA operator image from the IDA release package, then push it to your private registry.

     ```
     chmod +x scripts/loadImages.sh